giantswarm/docs/src/content/ui-api/management-api/crd/catalogs.application.giantswarm.io.md

 </div>

 <div class="property-description">
-<p>Type indicates which repository type would be used for this AppCatalog. e.g. helm</p>
+<p>Type indicates which repository type would be used for this Catalog. e.g. helm</p>

 </div>